 The Easter Sunday bombing of an amusement park in Lahore is tragically yet another in a series of cowardly attacks since December 2014 that have specifically targeted the vulnerable in the name of challenging the state: school children in the Army Public School Peshawar in December 2014, university students and teachers in Charsadda´s Bacha Khan University in January 2016, and now, the massacre of mostly women and children, a large number of whom – but by no means all – were from the Christian community, just enjoying a day out in the spring weather in an amusement park.

 The government has reacted swiftly, with a muscular stance, a large number of arrests and the launch of a military operation in the Punjab state.
-Prime Minister Sharif addressed the country the day after, vowing that "those who are fomenting terrorism, sectarian hatred and extremism will not be allowed to flee and will face justice".
+Prime Minister Sharif addressed the country on Monday, vowing that "those who are fomenting terrorism, sectarian hatred and extremism will not be allowed to flee and will face justice".
 Laudable, necessary, but insufficient, in a context where extremism, radicalism, and militancy, coupled with economic disparity, have created severe fissures within Pakistani society.

 The propaganda coup for both sets of actors against the Nawaz Sharif government is in the rebuttal of his claims to his citizens that he has terrorism under control, and that the country is once again safe for foreign investors.
 This is not just about investment from abroad, either.
 The stronger Pakistan´s economy becomes, the greater will be the shared stake in society, and the greater the possibilities for healing the fissures which divide it.
 Actions against a state which many feel does not represent them, result in outcomes like targeted killings of those whose beliefs someone does not agree with.
 Up till now, however, the increased divide between the “have´s” and the “have-not´s” (which some elite groups are finally beginning to become worried about), the growing radicalisation of society, the disconnect between the discourse of the state and the increasingly conservative mass of the population, have all basically gone unaddressed in the narrative and actions of the state.